NBISweden/module-data-publication-dm-practices/_episodes/02-exercise.md

   >
   > **Needed preparations**
   > * Collect necessary project level metadata such as title, authors, discipline category (ontology controlled), keywords etc.
+  > * Write a data dictionary to describe the different metadata attributes
   > * Write a manifest file, [(example)](https://www.scilifelab.se/wp-content/uploads/2021/10/MANIFEST.txt)
   > * Write a README file, [(example)](https://www.scilifelab.se/wp-content/uploads/2021/10/README-1.txt)
   >
   > **License**
   >
   > There are several licenses to choose between, we decided upon Creative Commons Zero (CC0) in order to make the dataset as open and freely available as possible.
   {: .solution}